sorinbadea29/Chuck-Norris-Random-Jokes-App/README.md

 # Chuck Norris Random Jokes App
-Simple app that fetches data from an external api using Ajax.
+Simple app that fetches data from an external API using AJAX (Asynchronous JavaScript and XML).